-If you think your days are numbered, daily gambling budget are out the window.
+If you think your days are numbered, daily gambling budgets are out the window.
 It’s time to live it up, let loose and have a blast.

 Immediately after the lockdown, people came flooding back to Las Vegas due to pent-up demand.
 Now, it’s something else.